Visa Application Guidance

 - Option 1: by High-speed Train

 The Hongqiao Airport is inter-connected to the Hongqiao High-speed Railway Station indoors.
-So the quickest and cheapest way is to take high-speed train from Hongqiao Railway Station to Kunshan South Train Station, then take taxi from the station to the campus.
+The cheapest way to campus is to take high-speed train from Hongqiao Railway Station to Kunshan South Train Station (approximately 20 minutes), then take taxi from Kunshan South station to the campus.
 The total expense would be around 60-70 RMB.

-You could get to the Hongqiao Railway station by following the direction signs.
+You can get to the Hongqiao Railway station by following the direction signs.
 You would need to go through the security check to enter the train station and purchase the ticket at the counter with your passport and cash.
 The train between Shanghai and Kunshan runs frequently from day to night.
 The ticket price would be around 25 RMB.
+Follow instructions below for taking a taxi once you arrive at Kunshan South Station.
+Given time to walk to the train station from the airport terminal (despite being connected directly), purchase a ticket, and wait to board the train, this may not be the easiest method of getting to campus, but it will give you the opportunity to practice Chinese!

 - Option 2: by Taxi